Sharapova and Muguruza Crash Out Of US Open

 The fact that she was given a wild card and such a great chance to demonstrate her skills on a show-court at a Grand Slam had caused resentment among some of the other players.
 But the crowd greeted Sharapova warmly and appreciated her fighting spirit in every match.

 Unfortunately for Maria, that fighting spirit wasn’t enough on its own to sustain her challenge at the US Open.

-Muguruza’s defeat was to the two-time Wimbldon champion, Petra Kvitova.
-The Spaniard’s psyhcological approach isn’t always right for New York, where she doesn’t seem to enjoy the cacophony of noise.
+Muguruza’s defeat was to the two-time Wimbledon champion, Petra Kvitova.
+The Spaniard’s phsycological approach isn’t always right for New York, where she doesn’t seem to enjoy the cacophony of noise.

 But there was nothing wrong with the way Muguruza started, because she was soon racing to a 4-1 lead in the first set, before the tables were turned and she lost a tie-break 7-3.

 Kvitova is made of stern stuff and it was only a few months ago that she survived an incident which could have been life-threatening.
 Last December she was attacked by a burglar in her own home.
 A deep cut to her hand, sustained during a scuffle with the thief, could have ended her career completely.

 Less than a year later, Kvitova was locked in a powerful battle with Muguruza at the US Open – and came out on top to close out the match 6-3.